NicolasSerranoGarcia/NicolasSerranoGarcia/README.md

 🔹 2nd year Computer Engineering student at [University of Alicante](https://www.ua.es/), Spain

-🔹 I love learning new stuff and I'm always ready to build new things
+🔹 I like building stuff and learning in the process